MicrosoftDocs/windows-itpro-docs/windows/manage/sign-up-windows-store-for-business.md

 ---
-title: Sign up for Windows Store for Business (Windows 10)
+title: Sign up for Microsoft Store for Business (Windows 10)
-description: Before you sign up for Windows Store for Business, at a minimum, you'll need an Azure Active Directory (AD) account for your organization, and you'll need to be the global administrator for your organization. ms.assetid: 296AAC02-5C79-4999-B221-4F5F8CEA1F12 ms.prod: w10 ms.mktglfcycl: manage
+description: Before you sign up for Microsoft Store for Business, at a minimum, you'll need an Azure Active Directory (AD) account for your organization, and you'll need to be the global administrator for your organization. ms.assetid: 296AAC02-5C79-4999-B221-4F5F8CEA1F12 ms.prod: w10 ms.mktglfcycl: manage